medialab/minet/docs/cli.md

   terms                                           The search query term or terms.

 optional arguments:
-  -h, --help                                      show this help message and exit --rcfile RCFILE                                 Custom path to a minet configuration file.
-  --rate-limit RATE_LIMIT                         Authorized number of hits by minutes.
-Defaults to 6.
-Rcfile key: crowdtangle.rate_limit.
-Can also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the MINET_CROWDTANGLE_RATE_LIMIT env variable.
-  -t TOKEN, --token TOKEN                         CrowdTangle dashboard API token.
-Rcfile key: crowdtangle.token.
-Can also be configured in a .minetrc file as "crowdtangle.token" or read from the MINET_CROWDTANGLE_TOKEN env variable.
   --and AND                                       AND clause to add to the query terms.
   --chunk-size CHUNK_SIZE                         When sorting by date (default), the number of items to retrieve before shifting the inital query to circumvent the APIs limitations.
 Defaults to 500.
   --end-date END_DATE                             The latest date at which a post could be posted (UTC!).
 You can pass just a year or a year-month for convenience.